discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 **Step 0: Bane Signet**

-<Skill name="Bane Signet"/> grants you a passive boost to your <Attribute name="Power"/>.
-Its active will inflict a high amount of CC on your target and share the passive with your allies for 10 seconds through <Trait name="Perfect Inscriptions"/>.
-Therefore you want to do the following:
+The <Skill name="Bane Signet"/> grants you a passive boost to your <Attribute name="Power"/>.
+Its active effect (when clicked) will inflict a high amount of CC (300 CC) on your target and share the passive with your allies for 10 seconds through <Trait name="Perfect Inscriptions"/>.
+Therefore, you want to do the following:

 - If a Mistlock Singularity is present, cast <Skill name="Bane Signet"/> there to share its buff right before you run into the fight, then take the singularity.
-- If a boss starts with a breakbar, you'll want to cast <Skill name="Bane Signet"/> at the start to help with breaking the bar while also sharing its passive to your allies to enhance their burst damage as well.
+- If a boss starts with a breakbar, you should cast <Skill name="Bane Signet"/> at the start to help with breaking the bar while also sharing its passive to your allies to enhance their burst damage as well.
 - If a boss does not get a breakbar early into the fight, you can use <Skill name="Bane Signet"/> before the fight starts to share the passive and start right with your burst when the boss spawns.

 **Step 1: Greatsword Skills**

-The first step just consists of using <Skill name="Symbol of Resolution"/>, <Skill name="Whirling Wrath"/> and <Skill name="Binding Blade"/> off-cooldown (in this order of priority if multiple come up at the same time).
+The first step consists of using <Skill name="Symbol of Resolution"/>, <Skill name="Whirling Wrath"/> and <Skill name="Binding Blade"/> off-cooldown (in this order of priority if multiple come up at the same time).

-- <Skill name="Symbol of Resolution"/> and <Skill name="Whirling Wrath"/> are your 2 biggest damaging weapon skills on the Greatsword set.
+- <Skill name="Symbol of Resolution"/> and <Skill name="Whirling Wrath"/> are your 2 biggest damaging weapon skills on the Greatsword.
-- Make sure to be in the hitbox of the enemy whenever possible for <Skill name="Whirling Wrath"/>.
+- Make sure to be in the hitbox of the enemy whenever possible for <Skill name="Whirling Wrath"/>. <Skill name="Whirling Wrath"/> deals additional damage when casted inside a hitbox.
-- <Skill name="Binding Blade"/> will deal more damage if you are in the hitbox while there is extra enemies around.
+- <Skill name="Binding Blade"/> will deal more damage if you are in the hitbox while there are extra enemies around.

 **Step 2: Trap + F1 Combo**

 Next up, it is time to incorporate <Skill name="Spear of Justice"/> and <Skill name="Procession of Blades"/>.

 - Try to always wait until both skills are up again and then cast <Skill name="Procession of Blades"/> first, followed by <Skill name="Spear of Justice"/>.
 - Using <Skill name="Spear of Justice"/> will tether you to your target making you deal increased damage while it is active due to <Trait name="Big Game Hunter"/>.
-- Your trap <Skill name="Procession of Blades"/> deals high damage and you therefore always want to cast it while being tethered to your target.
+- Your trap <Skill name="Procession of Blades"/> deals high damage and you therefore should always cast it while being tethered to your target.
 - If you kill certain enemies, your <Skill name="Spear of Justice"/> will reset due to <Trait name="Renewed Justice"/>.
 Wait until you get your trap back to cast both of them unless the boss will phase or die before this happens.

 The opener at this step looks like this:

 1. <Skill name="Procession of Blades"/>
 2. <Skill name="Spear of Justice"/>
 3. <Skill name="Symbol of Resolution"/>